trynthink/scout/docs/tutorials.rst

     ...}

-Performance
-***********
+Energy Efficiency
+*****************

 The energy performance or efficiency of the ECM must be specified in three parts: the quantitative performance (only the value(s)), the units of the performance value(s) provided, and source(s) that support the indicated performance information.
-If applicable, the performance value(s) should be reported in units of "relative savings (constant)," denoting a reduction in energy use *relative* to the baseline, with a *constant* percentage improvement, even as the baseline improves over time.
+Each of these parameters is specified in a separate field.

 The units specified are expected to be consistent with the units for each end use outlined in the :ref:`ECM Definition Reference <ecm-performance-units>` section.

 The source(s) for the performance data should be credible sources, such as :ref:`those outlined <ecm-sources>` in the :ref:`analysis-approach` section.
-The source information should be provided using only the fields shown in the example.
+The source information should be provided using only the fields shown in the example and should include sufficient information so that the value(s) can be quickly identified from the sources listed.
+Additional detail regarding the acceptable form for entries in the source are linked to from the :ref:`json-source_data` entry in the ECM JSON schema.

-If appropriate, the performance can be specified with a different value for each end use, climate zone, building type, or building vintage that is in the applicable baseline market.
-Source information should be provided as appropriate for the level of detail used in the performance specification.
-If each of the performance data come from different sources, each source should be specified separately using the same nested dict structure.
-It is also acceptable to provide a single source if all of the performance data come from that source.
-This detailed performance specification approach is demonstrated in the :ref:`second ECM example <example-ecm-2>`.

 For the example of LED troffers, all lighting data should be provided in the units of lumens per Watt (denoted "lm/W").
 LED troffers performance information is based on the `High Efficiency Troffer Performance Specification`_. ::